Smokey Robinson: Honorary awards

 On March 20, 2009, the Miracles were finally honored as a group with a star on the Hollywood Walk of Fame.
 Robinson was present with original Miracles members Bobby Rogers, Pete Moore, (Bobby's cousin) Claudette Rogers, and Gloria White, accepting for her husband, the late Ronnie White, whose daughter Pamela and granddaughter Maya were there representing him as well.
 Robinson's replacement, 1970s Miracles lead singer Billy Griffin, was also honored.
 Controversially, original Miracle Marv Tarplin was not honored, against the wishes of his fellow Miracles and the group's fans, who felt that he should have also been there to share the honor.
+Later, Tarplin did receive his star.